 2nd semester: Mid January to end of April: 14 weeks, 2,5 days/week

-Case study will run in parallel with the 2nd semester classes.
+The case study will run in parallel with the 2nd semester classes.

 This will be followed by a professional thesis in a professional environment until the end of September.
 Students spend a minimum of 5 months in a professional environment to apply the concepts learned and produce a report demonstrating a clear link between concepts and context.
 Presentation of projects in October.
 The professional thesis reports will be presented in front of an academic panel.
 Students will write an applied research paper utilizing the theoretical background they have received and developing it with an issue relevant to the financial engineering world.